kingscott/fluffy-guide/README.md

 # fluffy-guide

 My modular boilerplate for JS apps.
-Mainly used with React.
+Mainly used with React, Babel and Standard.

-This is pretty much legacy, :+1: for JavaScript ecosystem.